rutar-academic/rutar.org/content/writing/vim_session_management_an_introduction_to_fish.md

 You should only define helper functions for the main function in the file, since they will not be loaded until the main function is called.

 You can also edit functions in the current interactive shell with `funced <function name>`, and save the functions to the directory with `funcsave <function name>`.
+However, doing this will remove any helper functions you have defined in the file!
-This is also an easy way to introspect fish functions which you may have not defined yourself!
+This is also an easy way to introspect fish functions which you may have not defined yourself.

 If you edit a function file, sometimes you need to reload your shell for proper execution.
 The easiest way to do this is to `exec fish`.